telerik/kendo-ui-core/docs/controls/navigation/tabstrip/overview.md

 For additional information on the configuration, events, and methods of the widget, check the [TabStrip API](/api/javascript/ui/tabstrip).

+### Scrollable Content

+The TabStrip content containers are scrollable by default.
+This allows the widget to display scrollbars if it has a fixed height and holds large content that cannot fit.
+If needed, it is possible to disable TabStrip content scrolling.
+This can help in scenarios where the TabStrip hosts a widget such as a Menu that needs to overflow outside the TabStrip.
+For more information and a runnable example, check the following how-to article: [Disable TabStrip Content Scrolling](/controls/navigation/tabstrip/how-to/disable-content-scrolling)

 ### Select Tab on Initial Load

 It is possible to select a tab and display its associated content upon the initial load.
 There are two ways to accomplish this task: